SebastianSimon/firefox-omni-tweaks/README.md

 We’ll assume that the script is callable via `./fixfx.sh`.
 The exact path and file name depends on where you placed the file.

-* The following command fixes a specific Firefox installation located under `/usr/lib/firefox-de_DE` and creates an incremental backup of the original `omni.ja` in `/tmp`.
+* The following command fixes a specific Firefox installation located under `/usr/lib/firefox-de_DE` and creates an incremental backup of the original `omni.ja` files in `/tmp`.
-  The specified directory must contain a `browser/omni.ja`.
+  The specified directory must contain an `omni.ja` and a `browser/omni.ja`.

   ```sh
   ./fixfx.sh --firefox /usr/lib/firefox-de_DE
   ```

-* This command fixes an automatically determined Firefox installation, while creating a backup of `omni.ja` and `browser/omni.ja` in the specified directory.
+* This command fixes a set of automatically determined Firefox installations, while creating a backup of `omni.ja` and `browser/omni.ja` in the specified directory.
   The file names are incremental, e.g. `omni-0.ja~`, `omni-1.ja~`, etc.

   ```sh